Yoshiyuki Makino

 Practice

-Splitting, carving, drying, and shaping — he engages wood as a material that carries both technique and place.
+Splitting, carving, drying, shaping — he engages wood as a material that carries both technique and place.
+This is not driven by nostalgia.

 Research & Dialogue